Cucumber Radish Tomato Salad

 Historical Notes for this Recipe:

-This recipe was first posted in 2009 after I tried the recipe in Chicago with Lydia!
-It was last updated in 2022.
+This salad recipe with cucumbers, radishes, and tomatoes was first posted in 2009 after I tried the recipe in Chicago with Lydia, and I’ve made it quite a few times since then.
+It was last updated with more information in 2025.

 Thanks Donna.
 Love all these flavors!